conghao321/eBaySearchMobileDev/Readme.md

-#FastChoose Mobile APP (eBay Section)
+# FastBuy Mobile APP (eBay Section)

 #### An android application can enable users search items directly what they want online.

 Developed it by Java language and Android Studio.

 It also provides a server-side to dispatch the Http request and Ajax call

 #### <font color='red'> All the image assests, including pictures, logo, and icons,  belong to ebay, and all resources are only allowed to used by studying purpose, never bussniess. </font>

 ## Introduction: